infobiac/weblang/README.md

 ### Spinning up server to call Weblang helloworld endpoint
 1. 'stack build --nix'
+2. './makeServer.sh' to make server
-2. './runWeblangServer 8000'
+3. './runWeblangServer 8000'
-3. make post request to http://35.194.4.65:8000/helloworld with a payload of key being 'arg' and value being anything. eg {'arg'='testArg'}
+4. make post request to http://35.194.4.65:8000/helloworld with a payload of key being 'arg' and value being anything. eg {'arg'='testArg'}
-4. response is output of running Ryan's hello world example in examples/parsing-hello-world-example.wl
+5. response is output of running Ryan's hello world example in examples/parsing-hello-world-example.wl